bazelbuild/rules_apple/doc/rules-macos.md

         <code>Info.plist</code> that represents the test bundle.
 If not
         specified, a default one will be provided that only contains the
         <code>CFBundleName</code> and <code>CFBundleIdentifier</code> keys with
-        placeholders that will be replaced when bundling.</p>
+        placeholders that will be replaced when bundling.
+The merge is only at the top level of the plist; so sub-dictionaries are not merged.</p>
       </td>
     </tr>
     <tr>